Champions of Magic

 Champions of Magic is a touring illusion show featuring a cast of five magicians, each specializing in a different type of magic from mind reading & close-up to stage filling grand illusions.

 History

 Champions of Magic opened in the UK in October 2013 at Reading Hexagon Theatre and has since completed 6 UK tours and a run in London.
 The show completed a US tour in 2017 which was extended due to demand, concluding in March 2018.
 This included an extended run at the Palace Theatre in Cleveland, Ohio.
 To date the show has been seen by over 300,000 people and received positive reviews.

 Cast

-The show regularly features illusionists Young & Strange, acclaimed mind reader Alex McAleer, escapologist Fernando Velasco and close-up magician Kayla Drescher.
+The show regularly features illusionists Young & Strange, acclaimed mind reader Alex McAleer, escapologist Fernando Velasco, and British-born Las Vegas magician Hollie England.

 They have a number of onstage assistants alongside an aerialist.

 Performance

 The production features mostly original magic that was created or devised by the performers and production designers.
 The show is known for its production including a large lighting rig and pyrotechnic effects.